 Usability testing involves observing people trying to complete a series of tasks while using an interactive product.
-The product can be any level of fidelity from a paper mockup to a fully functioning product.
-Users are asked to perform tasks, and the observer records whether the user is able to complete them and their level of confusion or frustration during the process.
+The product can be any level of fidelity, from a paper mockup to a fully functioning product.
+Users are asked to perform tasks, and the observer records whether the user is able to complete them, as well as their level of confusion or frustration during the process.

 How do people use the product or service?

 Do people understand how to use the product or service as intended?

 What do people experience at different touchpoints while using the product or service?

 Usability tests with five users can be finished in half a working day with minimal resources.
 Tests typically require no more than five to seven users, unless the tasks are complex and involve several parties collaborating simultaneously to complete the test.
 Tests are often performed with extensive equipment, including full usability labs with cameras, eye tracking software, and one-way mirrors (although this is not strictly necessary).